 As an alternative to uploading a Trojan file, some file systems support file paths that include remote addresses, such as \\172.16.2.100\shared_files\trojan_dll.dll.

 In a web based scenario, the client controls the data that it submitted to the server.
 So anybody can try to send malicious data and try to bypass the authentication mechanism.

-Medium/High: Some more advanced attacks may require knowledge about protocols and probing technique which help controling a variable.
+Some more advanced attacks may require knowledge about protocols and probing technique which help controlling a variable.
 The malicious user may try to understand the authentication mechanism in order to defeat it.

 An attacker can intentionally modify the client side parameter and monitor how the server behaves in response to that modification.
 For instance an attacker will look at the cookie data, the URL parameters, the hidden variables in forms, variables used in system calls, etc.

 If the client uses a program in binary format to connect to the server, disassembler can be used to identify parameter within the binary code, and then the attacker would try to simulate the client application and change some of the parameters sent to the server.
 For instance the attacker may find that a secret key or a path is hard coded in the binary client application.